Skip to main content

 Reviewed by Emma C., Education Advisor

 I find this sample persuasive because it blends accountability, humility, and strategic ambition.
-That combination feels credible at senior level.
+That combination feels credible at the senior level.

 MBA Program Cover Letter Sample for a Career Changer